cainbn97/Cooperativity_predictor/README.md

 # Predict homeodomain transcription factor cooperativity with HT-SELEX

-This program predicts cooperativity of transcription factors using HT-SELEX by both assessing dimer versus individual half-site enrichment as well as spacer preference as done in *Link paper here!*.
+This program predicts cooperativity of transcription factors using HT-SELEX by both assessing dimer versus individual 4mer enrichment as well as spacer preference as done in *Link paper here!*.

 We suggest running both the enrichment analysis and COSMO analysis as they test different aspects of cooperativity and require the transcription factor to pass all criteria.